msakac/pylint_nivels/readme.md

 # pylint_nivels_git

 `pylint_nivels_git` is a custom Python package designed to run pylint with custom configurations.
 It's perfect for projects where there are multiple linting configurations which need to be checked.
-By using this package there we no longer need to copy configurations to each project.
+By using this package we no longer need to copy configurations to each project.

 ## Requirements